x close

 B2B marketing

-Ask just about anyone to give a rough definition of a customer journey, and they’ll be able to give a pretty good answer along the lines of “the route someone takes from being unfamiliar with a brand/business/product to becoming a customer”.
+Ask just about anyone to give a rough definition of a customer journey, and they’ll be able to provide a pretty good answer along the lines of “The customer journey is the route someone takes from being unfamiliar with a brand/business/product to becoming a customer.”

-But such a simple definition would never do for us marketers, geniuses that we are!
-We have to make things complicated and call it a marketing funnel, a funnel that has different stages which can be different depending on the types of marketing.
+But such a simple definition would never do for us marketers!
+We call it a marketing funnel: A funnel that has different stages that are distinct depending on the types of marketing you’re involved in.

 So what are the stages of your classic B2B marketing funnel?